 6. Stirring occasionally, sweat out your mushrooms until they have shrunk to half of their initial volume--if you are getting too much 'sticking' to the bottom of the pan, reduce your heat slightly.

 7. After 10 mins of total cook time, taste to see how it's texture has developed, and to determine what seasoning might look like.

 Effectively, we are done!
 Duxelles freezes amazingly, so don't hesitate to use this process to preserve a glut of mushrooms when you find yourself in such a fortunate circumstance!
-Otherwise, eat duxelles on grilled bread with sheep cheese, stuffed in a whole trout, caked onto the outside of a roast, in an omelette, in a hearty salad, or folded into sour cream as rich dip for vegetables and chips!
+Otherwise, eat duxelles on grilled bread with sheep cheese, stuffed in a whole trout, caked onto the outside of a roast, in an omelet, in a hearty salad, or folded into sour cream as a rich dip for vegetables and chips!